Rohit123-Kumar/angulardeploy/README.md

 # LoginApp
-First update has been made and second update is done This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+First update has been made and second update is done and again updated This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

 ## Development server